 Example

-An online bookstore that uses the Search query report script might find that users frequently search for book recommendations within a specific genre.
+An online bookstore that uses the search query report script might discover frequent queries for “sci-fi book recommendations.”

 This script takes your A/B testing to a new level by automating the rotation of ad copy variations.